 Latest Autism Statistics

-- AUTISM OCCURRENCE: One in every 88 children in the US has autism (read CDC March 2012 Study).
-It is estimated that approximately 1.5 million individuals in the U.S. has autism.
-(Note: This number and the following statistics below do NOT include: PDD, Asperger’s and other spectrum disorders.)
+- AUTISM OCCURRENCE: One in every 68 children in the US has autism (read CDC March 2014 Study).
+It is estimated that almost 2 million individuals in the U.S. has autism.
+(Note: This number and the following statistics below do NOT include: PDD, Asperger's and other spectrum disorders.)
 These statistics are endorsed by the Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics, and other federal agencies.

 - Autism prevalence figures are growing